This is a paleo trail mix that is also low carb and keto friendly. Make this toasted trail mix for a healthy mid-morning

 - 2 cups coconut chips (unsalted variety)

 - 2 cups unsalted mixed nuts (I used a combination of almonds, walnuts, pecans and cashews)

-- 1 sprig of rosemary, leaves roughly pulled off
+- 1 sprig rosemary - leaves roughly pulled off

 - 1 teaspoon cayenne

 - 3 tablespoons light flavored good quality oil (I used a cold-pressed rapeseed oil)

 Preheat oven to 350°F / 175°C.

 In a medium bowl, combine all the ingredients together.

 Spread everything out on a lined baking tray.